liatrio/terraform-caf-azure/GLOSSARY.md

 There are several default Policy Sets (Initiatives) assigned to the Management groups defined in [foundation/core](./foundation/core/).

-Any dynamically created management groups can have Custom or Built-in Policy sets applied by specificing the Set ids in either tfvars or terragrunt.
+Any dynamically created management groups can have Custom or Built-in Policy sets applied by specifying the Set ids in either tfvars or terragrunt.

 The Policy Sets utilized in this framework are created via a separate repo that has a GitHub Action for creating and updating Policies and Policy Sets.
 For more information check out the [liatrio/azure-policies](https://github.com/liatrio/azure-policies) repo.